AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

     function Read_Int
        (Stream : Network_Stream; Result : out Integer) return Boolean;

-While ideally reading an out variable before writing to it would trigger an error, doing that in an exhaustive and precise fashion is hard.
-So the ARM just mandates that out parameter be treated like uninitialized variables.
+While reading an out variable before writing to it should, ideally, trigger an error, imposing that as a rule would cause either inefficient run-time checks or complex compile-time rules.
+So from the user's perspective an out parameter acts like an uninitialized variable when the subprogram is invoked.

 .. admonition:: In GNAT

-    GNAT will warn you in simple cases of erroneous use of out parameters, emitting a warning.
-For example, the following program will emit a warning
+    GNAT will detect simple cases of incorrect use of out parameters.
+    For example, the compiler will emit a warning for the following program:

     .. code:: ada

         procedure Outp is
            procedure Foo (A : out Integer) is
-              B : Integer := A;
+              B : Integer := A; -- Warning on reference to uninitialized A begin
-           begin
               A := B;
            end Foo;